-A consent to adoption is a written statement to show that a person is consenting or agreeing to the adoption and that this person understands the nature and effect of an Adoption Order.
-This consent tells the judge that the person signing knows what an Adoption Order means and how it will affect their legal status in relation to the child.
+A consent to adoption is a written statement to show that a person is consenting or agreeing to the adoption and that this person understands the nature and effect of an adoption order.
+This consent tells the judge that the person signing knows what an Adoption Order means and how it will affect his/her legal status in relation to the child.